Actindo-AG/Documentation/PIM/UserInterface/03b_Settings.md

   Click this button to update the table of attribute sets.

 - ![Columns](/Assets/Icons/Columns.png "[Columns]") Columns (x)
-  Click this button to display the column editing bar and customize the displayed columns and the order of columns in the table.
+  Click this button to display the columns bar and customize the displayed columns and the order of columns in the table.
 The *x* indicates the number of columns that are currently displayed in the table.

 - ![Filter](/Assets/Icons/Filter.png "[Filter]") Filter (x)
-  Click this button to display the filter editing bar and customize the active filters.
+  Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

 - [x]
   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all attribute sets in the table are selected.